ShaneVibert/Anime_Scrapper/README.md

 Contributing-
 Contributions are welcome!
 If you would like to improve this project and i greatly thank you for it!!

-be sure your not working in the main branch, if you don't know. start by clicking the "Fork" button at the top right git checkout -b feature-branch then make your changed and commit them to there for example: git commit -m 'add new feature' then push the changes to your forked repository
+Be sure your not working in the main branch, just in case you don't know.
+            Start by clicking the "Fork" button at the top right. git checkout -b feature-branch
+            then make your changed and commit them to there for example: git commit -m 'add new feature'
-Open a Pull Request (PR) from your feature branch to the main branch of the original repository.
+            then push the changes to your forked repository Open a Pull Request (PR) from your feature branch to the main branch of the original repository.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 License